garrandall/popular-music-data/tracks/you-can-t-stop-the-beat-glee-cast.md

 Cause you can't stop the beat!

 You can't stop today
 As it comes speeding down the track
 Child, yesterday is history
 And it's never comin' back!
 Cause tomorrow is a brand new day, and it don't know white from black Cause the world keeps spinning round and round
 And my heart's keepin' time to the speed of sound
 I was lost 'til I heard the drums, then I found my way Cause you can't stop the beat!

-Aah, aah, aah
+Ah, ah, ah
-Ahh, ahh, ahh
+Ah, ah, ah
-Ahh, ahh!
+Ah, ah!

 Ever since we first saw the sun
 A man and woman like to shake it when the day is done